 JULIA JONES, Screenwriter

 Julia Jones has a long career writing, developing and financing films.
-She has two produced films, Discretion Assured with Michael York and Jennifer O'Neill, and In the Face of Evil: The Epic Struggle of Ronald Reagan, with Stephen K. Bannon, her writing partner of 17 years.
+She has two produced films, Discretion Assured starring Michael York and Jennifer O'Neill, and In the Face of Evil: The Epic Struggle of Ronald Reagan, with Stephen K. Bannon, her writing partner of 17 years.
 In 2005, she founded of East Coast Pictures, LLC, a development company devoted to creating independent content for a global market.

 CONTACT: Julia Jones Tel 01 310 850-5854